Jeef-K/cs499-Capstone/index.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/1019257381?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="CS_499 _code_review"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

+Code reviews are a critical part of ensuring code quality and knowledge sharing in any software project.
+Through my experiences in both individual and team environments, I’ve developed a solid understanding of how to approach code reviews.
+Individually, I focus on identifying areas of improvement for efficiency, adherence to coding standards, and potential bugs.
+I make sure that I don't just look at the functionality of the code but also its maintainability.

+In a team setting, I’ve learned the importance of providing constructive feedback.
+When working collaboratively, I approach reviews with empathy, recognizing that code may reflect different perspectives and levels of understanding.
+By engaging in code reviews, I’ve contributed to shared learning, helping to foster an environment where team members feel comfortable sharing and improving on each other’s work.

 # [Enhancement #1 Software Design and Engineering](https://github.com/Jeef-K/cs499-Capstone/tree/main/cs499_capstone_software_design_enhancement)